 Buy property, rent or sell property, make money—a pleasing, yet misleading, chain of events.
 Properties don’t always come in a ready-to-rent-or-sell condition; repairs and renovations may be necessary beforehand.
 A property may also sit on the market for a good while before it is rented or sold.
 Meanwhile, you are paying the mortgage, taxes, fees, insurance, cost of advertising, HOA or COA expenses and more.
 This turns your former asset into a major liability.
 Run the numbers—the right numbers—to determine what your true cash flow will be.

 As alluded to above, the real estate investment path is rarely a straight one.
 A savvy real estate investor will ensure their success by having multiple exit strategies.
 Think selling or renting a property to a tenant are the only options?
 Think again!
 Lease options, seller financing, 1031 exchanges, FSBO sales and wholesale are several other choices available to real estate investors.
 Establishing several end games means planning for an uncertain future— the only certainty in real estate is the uncertainty of the market!

 How The Real Estate CPA Can Help

-But wait, we’ve forgotten the biggest mistake a fresh-faced real estate investor can make—not hiring a top-notch CPA!
+But wait, we’ve forgotten the biggest real estate investment mistake a fresh-faced investor can make—not hiring a top-notch CPA!
 At The Real Estate CPA, our innovative, intelligent approaches to real estate accounting help make your investments become successes.
 We want to be a part of your team—drop me a line, and we’ll schedule an appointment!